-Greek Style Roasted Potatoes are a wonderful way to make potatoes.
-Growing up dinner was always a meat, two vegetables, and a starch.
+This is a wonderful way to make potatoes.
+When I was growing up, dinner was always a meat, two vegetables, and a starch.
 Often that starch was potatoes.
-These potatoes are simply marinated with lemon juice, garlic, and olive oil and then baked in the oven.

-In Houston there is a wonderful restaurant called Nikkos Nikkos, they serve up some of the best Greek food in Houston.
-You always have the choice between their french fries, which are homemade, or you can have their greek style roasted potatoes.
-It is hard to turn down fries that haven’t seen a freezer, but I can do it every time with these incredibly roasted potatoes.
+In Houston, there is a wonderful restaurant called Nikkos Nikkos where they serve up some of the best Greek food in town.
+You always have the choice between their french fries, which are homemade fresh, or their Greek-style roasted potatoes.
+It is hard to turn down fries that haven’t seen a freezer, but I can do it every time for these incredibly roasted potatoes.
+These potatoes are marinated simply with lemon juice, garlic, and olive oil, then baked in the oven.

-Greek Style Roasted Potatoes
+How to Make Oven Roasted Greek Style Potatoes

 - 1 cup water